gh28942/Android-default-offline-CrossPromo-Ad/README.md

 # Android-default-offline-CrossPromo-Ad
-An offline ad that can be show to Android app users if they don't have an internet connection.
+An offline ad that can be shown to Android app users if they don't have an internet connection.

 You can use this implementation in your Android app to show an ad to a user even if he has turned off or doesn't have an internet connection.
 This way, you can cross-promote other apps/products you've made.